YukanQ/analog-computing/README.md

 The analog program itself is stored in a database by two tables: Table 'initial conditions' and table 'program'.
 The results of the simulation are also stored in this database.
 The results can then be output in tabular or graphical form.

-For a demonstration watch here: YOUTUBE-Link folgt
+For a demonstration watch: https://youtu.be/N8zDZByInOM

 ___